 The idea of "accountability" has been thrown around so much this election that it has become diluted.
 Accountability has to be active.
 It has to not just acknowledge the past, but use those acknowledgments to work diligently towards a new future.

-Rather, it signals a clinging onto old ideas of respectability and camaraderie between the powerful and a persistence of the same structures that allowed for the past violence to carry themselves into the future.
-It confirms that Trump's most egregious act was disrupting the illusion American exceptionalism, which has been long held up by mythology and militarism.
+Rather, it signals a clinging onto old ideas of respectability and camaraderie between the powerful and the persistence of the same structures that allowed for the past violence to carry themselves into the future.
+It confirms that Trump's most egregious act was disrupting the illusion of American exceptionalism, which has been long held up by mythology and militarism.

 But that disruption was necessary.
 And it is with those new eyes that we are more critical of Bush, Clinton, Obama, and the entire systems that elected them We have to be.